ddnexus/pagy/docs/api/countless.md

 The initial constructor takes the usual hash of variables, calculating only the requested `items` and the `offset`, useful to query the page of items.

-### finalize(fetched)
+### finalize(fetched_size)

-The actual calculation of all the internal variables for the pagination is calculated using the number of `fetched` items.
+The actual calculation of all the internal variables for the pagination is calculated using the size of the fetched items.
 The method returns the finalized instance object.